erisonliang/aki32-utilities/1 Console App Utilities/A - Extensions/A - Base/★ ReadMe.txt

 ﻿

+★★★★★ Numbering Rule

+ - All file is classified into a folder that is converted from.

+ - Num = 100 * (FileSystemInfo count) + (incremental num)

+For example, "Save Csv"

+ - input is double[][] → classified to "F - Data" → "F---"

+ - output is FileInfo which is FileSystemInfo and input is not. → "F1--"

+ - F101 is available → "F101"

-★★★★★
+★★★★★ Creating Rule

-Add util → always in 999.

  - Template exists in 999.
-Just copy it.

-★★★★★

-Check follows before move out of 999.

- - test

- - write summary

- - return FileInfo or DirectoryInfo if possible
+ - First, accept and return as FileInfo or DirectoryInfo if possible.

- - all preprocess looks good

- - accept null in outputFile
+ - Second, accept and return as Image, Size or Point if possible.

- - not using async ideally
+ - not using async ideally for chaining

-★★★★★

- Chain class priority

- 1 FileInfo, DirectoryInfo
- 2 Image, Size, Point

 ★★★★★